 There are examples of this all around us.
 Ride-sharing apps put a dent in the taxi industry.
 Fintech companies are raising customer expectations and challenging traditional financial services institutions.
 Netflix has changed the way we consume video entertainment forever.

 We’ve disrupted ourselves at Pluralsight too.
 Once upon a time, we taught technology skills in classrooms.
-We later transitioned to a SaaS model and continue to enhance our technology learning platform with experiences that help individuals and business build critical skills.
+We later transitioned to a SaaS model and continue to enhance our technology learning platform with experiences that help individuals and businesses build critical skills.
 We’ve changed the way people learn technology, and we couldn’t have done it without recognizing shifts in the industry and investing in our technology strategy to capitalize on it.

 To succeed today, companies need to forget the old ways of doing business and adapt to the new world order.
 Those who are at the top won’t stay there by maintaining the status quo.
 If you look back at the Fortune 500 in 1955, only 12% of those companies are still on the list today.
 In Fortune's 100 Fastest Growing Companies list of 2019, one-third of the companies are "tech companies."
 The ones that have held strong, like IBM, have embraced technology, transformed their businesses and set the pace of their industries.